autoplot/documentation/javadoc/org/autoplot/datasource/DefaultTimeSeriesBrowse.md

-# org.autoplot.datasource.DefaultTimeSeriesBrowseDefault implementation commonly found, which handles the resolution parameter
+# org.autoplot.datasource.DefaultTimeSeriesBrowse

- but doesn't implement it.
+Default implementation commonly found, which handles the resolution parameter but doesn't implement it.
 This uses URISplit.PARAM_TIME_RANGE='timerange' and URISplit.PARAM_TIME_RESOLUTION='resolution' for representing the TSB state.

-DefaultTimeSeriesBrowse( )
+# DefaultTimeSeriesBrowse( )

 ***